FAIRiCUBE/collaboration-platform/docs/guide/storage.md

 ### Presigned URLs

 [Presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) are ideal for time-limited sharing.
-Note that costs are still incurred in this option.
+Note that costs are still incurred with using presigned URLs.